jasperquak/building_spam_filter_naive_bayes/README.md

 # Building a spam filter with Naive Bayes

-In this project, I develop an algorithm that is able to classify SMS messages as "spam" or "not-spam".
+In this project, an algorithm that is able to classify SMS messages as "spam" or "not-spam" is developed.
 We'll train the algorithm by offering it a collection of SMS messages that have been classified by humans as spam or not-spam.
 After this training, the algorithm will be able to classify new messages based on what it saw before, using Naive Bayes.

 This project was a 'guided project' as part of learning data analytics with [Dataquest](https://www.dataquest.io).